.NET HELP

 IronPDF License

-IronPDF library requires a license to run.
+The IronPDF library requires a license to run, and can be obtained from the product licensing page.

-Paste the Key in the appSettings.json file below.
+Paste the key in the appSettings.json file below.

 {